-The Saints returned to the NCAA Tournament in December of 2008 for the fourth straight year and fifth time in program history (1995, 2005, 2006, 2007 and 2008) while posting a 3.21 team grade point average; proving academic and athletic achievement can go hand-in-hand.
+The Saints returned to the NCAA Tournament in December of 2014 for the fifth time under coach Pierre and the sixth time in program history (1995, 2005, 2006, 2007, 2008 2014) while posting a 3.03 team grade point average; proving academic and athletic achievement can go hand-in-hand.
 To that end, there is perhaps no greater tribute to the Siena volleyball program than the successes achieved by its alumni.
 Recent graduates have become doctors, lawyers, educators, medical researchers, psychologists and accountants in national firms.
 Other alumni have moved on to different countries and top graduate schools to pursue their dreams

 Student athletes strive to succeed at Siena for a variety of reasons.
 The combination of having each class at Siena taught by actual professors, and having a low student/professor ratio, helps foster an environment in which learning is cutting-edge and exciting.
 Siena student athletes quickly realize the academic success they attain will translate into opportunities, and eventually, successful careers beyond college.
 The Capital Region provides an ideal